PDR Dent Repair Guide and Hail Damage Car Insurance Claim Frequently Asked Questions

 Conventional body shop repair refers to the process of replacing and/or using body fillers and paint to refinish the panels on a vehicle.
 If your car's paint has been chipped or broken, or the amount of hail damage is extreme, conventional repairs may be required to properly restore your vehicle.

-5. CAN THE DENTS EVER COME BACK LATER ON?
+5. CAN DENTS FIXED WITH PAINTLESS DENT REPAIR (PDR) EVER COME BACK LATER ON?

 No. While it might be good for business if dents came back later, once a panel has been repaired, the dents will never come back.

-6. WILL PDR REPAIRS SHOW UP ON MY VEHICLE'S CARFAX REPORT?
+6. WILL PAINTLESS DENT REPAIR (PDR) SHOW UP ON MY VEHICLE'S CARFAX REPORT?